flokoe/bash-hackers-wiki/docs/syntax/ccmd/conditional_expression.md

     [ ' 4' \< '1' ]         --> exit 0
     [ 'step+' \< 'step-' ]  --> exit 0

-It won\'t be aligned.
+It won't be aligned.
 The conditional expression continues to respect the locate, as introduced with 4.1-alpha, the builtin `test`/`[` command continues to behave differently.